PhpGt/StyleGuide/indentation-whitespace/double-indentation.md

 > Each indentation within code produces a new line of attention for the reader to keep track of while skimming your code.
 Aiming for less lines of attention produces more readable code.

 Within this guide, **only blocks that affect scope or control should be indented**.
-Certain blocks, such as **class definitions** and **switch statements** do not need to have double-indentation, because the contents of the blocks are within the same scope, and scope is perfectly obvious without indentation.
-For classes, because [every `.php` library file should contain one class exactly][side-effects], the contents of the class block can be left unindented, starting from column 1.
+Certain blocks, such as **switch statements** do not need to have double-indentation, because the contents of the blocks are within the same scope, and scope is perfectly obvious without indentation.

 ### Good example: